PathPlanning/ORCA-algorithm/README.md

         * `goal.x` - defines the coordinate of finish position on the x-axis
         * `goal.y` - defines the coordinate of finish position on the y-axis
         *
-Examples locates in directory [Task examples](Task examples/img.png)
+Examples locates in directory [Task examples](https://github.com/haiot4105/ORCA-alorithm/tree/master/Task%20examples).
 ### Output files
 #### General log
 Contains the main information about the execution of tasks.
 For example: